Nighthawks (Hopper): About the painting

-It has been suggested that Hopper was inspired by a short story of Ernest Hemingway's, either "The Killers" (1927), which Hopper greatly admired, or from the more philosophical "A Clean, Well-Lighted Place" (1933).
-In response to a query on loneliness and emptiness in the painting, Hopper outlined that he "didn't see it as particularly lonely".
-He said "unconsciously, probably, I was painting the loneliness of a large city".
+It has been suggested that Hopper was inspired by a short story of Ernest Hemingway's, either "The Killers" (1927), which Hopper greatly admired, or the more philosophical "A Clean, Well-Lighted Place" (1933).
+In response to a query on loneliness and emptiness in the painting, Hopper said that he "didn't see it as particularly lonely".
+He said: "Unconsciously, probably, I was painting the loneliness of a large city."

 Josephine Hopper's notes on the painting

 Starting shortly after their marriage in 1924, Edward Hopper and his wife Josephine (Jo) kept a journal in which he would use a pencil, make a sketch-drawing of each of his paintings, along with a detailed description of specific technical details.
 Jo Hopper would then add additional information about the theme of the painting.

 A review of the page on which Nighthawks is entered shows (in Edward Hopper's handwriting) that the intended name of the work was actually Night Hawks and that the painting was completed on January 21, 1942.

 Jo's handwritten notes about the painting give considerably more detail, including the possibility that the painting's title may have had its origins as a reference to the beak-shaped nose of the man at the counter or that the appearance of one of the "nighthawks" was tweaked to relate to the original meaning of the word:

 In January 1942, Jo confirmed her preference for the name.
-In a letter to Edward's sister Marion she wrote, "Ed has just finished a very fine picture—a lunch counter at night with 3 figures.
+In a letter to Edward's sister, Marion, she wrote, "Ed has just finished a very fine picture—a lunch counter at night with 3 figures.
 Night Hawks would be a fine name for it.
 E. posed for the two men in a mirror and I for the girl.
 He was about a month and half working on it."